 |State||US state code|

-In addition, there are 2 states that tax interest and dividend income but not earned income:
+In addition, there is one state that tax interest and dividend income but not earned income:

 |State||US state code||Marginal Income Tax|

 - New Hampshire residents must file an income tax return only if interest and dividend income exceeds $ 2,400 ($ 4,800 for married filing jointly) + additional exemptions due to age and disability.

 If you are a resident of the other U.S. taxable states, and you have earned income in one of the tax-free states, this income must be reported in your state of residence.

 For example, if you are a New York resident and have worked in Texas, you still have to report your Texas state income in the New York state tax return, in addition to the federal tax return.